JProuvost/NodeJS-Lab/readme.md

 # Lab1 of NodeJS

-This packege is the first lab for our lessons of NodeJS.
+This package is the first lab for our lessons of NodeJS.
 This read.me will explain you how to install the package and use it.

 ## Installation